Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Conclusions

 \section{Conclusions}

 In this paper, we presented the HyperSARA approach for wideband RI image reconstruction.
 It consists in solving a sequence of weighted nuclear norm and $\ell_{2,1}$ minimization problems to better approximate low rankness and joint average sparsity in $\ell_0$ sense.
-HyperSARA is able to achieve higher resolution of the reconstructed wideband model cube thanks to the re-weighted nuclear norm that enforces inter-channel correlation and the fact that visibility sampling probes higher spatial frequencies at shorter radio wavelengths.
-The overall sensitivity is also enhanced thanks to the re-weighted $\ell_{2,1}$ norm that rejects decorrelated artefacts present on the different channels.
-An adaptive Preconditioned Primal-Dual algorithm is adopted to solve the minimization problem.
-The algorithmic structure is highly scalable to large data sets and allows for imaging in the presence of unknown noise levels and calibration errors.
-Imaging results on both simulations and real VLA observations confirm the superior quality of HyperSARA to the single channel imaging approach SARA and the \alg{clean}-based wideband imaging algorithm, JC-CLEAN.
-Our \alg{matlab} code is available online on \alg{github}, {https://github.com/basp-group/Puri-Psi/}.
+HyperSARA is able to achieve higher resolution of the reconstructed wideband model cube thanks to the re-weighted nuclear norm that enforces inter-channel correlation.
+The overall dynamic range is also enhanced thanks to the re-weighted $\ell_{2,1}$ norm that rejects decorrelated artefacts present on the different channels.
+The efficiency of HyperSARA was validated on simulations and VLA observations in comparison with the single channel imaging approach SARA and the \alg{clean}-based wideband imaging algorithm JC-CLEAN.
+As opposed to the \alg{clean}-based methods, the sophisticated priors of HyperSARA come at the expense of increased computational cost and memory requirements.
+To mitigate this effect, we adopt the primal-dual algorithmic structure defined in the context of the theory of convex optimization, owing to its highly interesting functionalities for wideband RI imaging.
+We have leveraged the preconditioning functionality to provide accelerated convergence.
+The functionality of parallelization of the different functions and operators involved in the minimization task was also promoted as a way to spread the computational cost and memory requirements due to the large data volumes over a multitude of processing nodes with limited resources.
+Establishing the full scalablity potential of our approach is the matter of ongoing research.
+Our \alg{matlab} code is available online on \alg{github}, \url{https://github.com/basp-group/Puri-Psi/}.
+We intend to provide an efficient \alg{c++} implementation of HyperSARA with a distributed computing infrastructure.